All posts by Steven Wilson

 No-Shave November: more than an opportunity to grow your beard

-Last updated: November 1, 2023
+Last updated: November 1, 2024

 It’s November.
 Make that No-Shave November.
 In the United States, Halloween is over and Thanksgiving is fast approaching.
-No matter where you are, 2019 is nearing its end.
+No matter where you are, the year is nearing its end.
 The next couple of months are a favorite time of year for many thanks to the holidays and traditions of time spent with family, surrounded by laughter and good food.
 It’s also when No-Shave November rolls around.

 Now is the time when we can all get on board to help raise awareness for men’s health, including men who are battling cancer along with the common side effect of hair loss associated with their treatments.
 No-Shave November is a great way for us to join together, similar to American Heart Month and National Breast Cancer Awareness Month in February and October, to support those living with illness.